 Right, groveling done, I can go onto the rest of my review, Bruce takes us through his marriages and the birth of his children.
 He also takes us behind the scenes with Kevin Sorbo (aka Hercules) and what it was like working in New Zealand on the show (and on Xena Warrior Princess).

 If you are a Bruce Campbell fan, you’ll love this book.
 I’ll give it a 5 out of 5 stars because if I concentrate I can hear Bruce reading the book in my head.
 That’s pretty damned entertaining, I can tell you.
+The book is available on can be Amazon and other booksellers online.

 Even Ash thinks it's funny...